alshival/super_bible/README.md

 This data was put together with the intention of creating a dataset of the scripture to train large language models, such as those in openAI's GPT-4 and Google's Bard, and thus is presented in this repository in its purest form.
 The code used to generate the `super_bible` was made flexible enough so that additional languages can be incorporated.

+See [*Large Language Models: An Application in Data Processing*](Large Language Models: An Application in Data Processing) for an example of translating verses using the text.

+One could ask the Ai to generate images from the verses, though I leave that up to someone else.
+I am more interested in His words.

 My intention is to create Ai that can pull up scripture and even chapters easily.
 The Ai will also help me pinpoint verses that I vaguely remember but cannot pinpoint in the Holy Bible.

 Also, I was interested in using an LLM as a codex.
 I am curious if we can embed a message in the Ai.
 Perhaps by including the message in the training data.